orbitdb/field-manual/README.md

 Then, **[The Architecture of OrbitDB](./03_The_Architecture_of_OrbitDB)** covers in-depth, in a more reference style, the  structured and architecture of OrbitDB.
 It includes a description of `ipfs-log`, the core of OrbitDB, the data `stores` and finally how the `orbit-db` library brings it all together into a single, cohesive package that works both in the browser and on the command line.

-Finally, **[What comes next?](./04_What_Next)** provides some guidance and suggestions about subsequent topics you should explore.
+**[What comes next?](./04_What_Next)** provides some guidance and suggestions about subsequent topics you should explore.
 This section serves as a launch pad to further your understanding of how our distributed future will be built.

+And after all that, we have a chapter on how you might write custom Stores in OrbitDB in **[Customizing OrbitDB](./05_Customizing_OrbitDB/00_Introduction.md)**, written in the form of a second Tutorial, that is based on our first chapter.

 ## How to read this book